nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ```

 Above is example toolkit output for a case where management services in separate
-security server have been disabled and ``xrdsst client register`` unable proceed.
+security server have been disabled and ``xrdsst client register`` unable to proceed.
 This is one of these cases where management services security server is somewhat
-likely to belong to the same organization and thus the error might be able to be
+likely to belong to the same organization, and thus the error might be
 sorted out inside organization, getting the services enabled again.
 In any case,
 the key to successfully resolving such situations is to pay careful attention
 to the error messages and accompanying ASCII diagram with message flow, to not